tranjack288/CSE-112-Project/README.md

 ### About Us
 We are a group of UCSD students tasked to upgrade and enhance a pre-existing project.
 Learn more about us [here](https://noodlecraft.web.app/src/pages/about.html)!

-Check out a video about the making of this project [here](https://youtu.be/9eJtKIJAeLo)
+Check out a fun video about the project [here](https://www.youtube.com/watch?v=E149dMClt88) Check out a more honest video about the making of this project [here](https://youtu.be/9eJtKIJAeLo)